-NOTE May add quinoa, any colour or cous cous or even plain rice to achieve a more robust soup.
+NOTE: You may add quinoa, any color, or cous cous or even plain rice to achieve a more robust soup.

 You can get really wild and change it to a chunky pizza soup with traditional herbs of oregano and basil and lose the spices.
 Toss in chopped mushrooms, tomatoes and optional pepperoni with a jar of pizza sauce.
 Top oven proof bowls with sliced Mozzarella and melt under grill or broiler.

 Leave out all the liquids and use as a marinade and basting sauce for barbequed meats, seitan or firm tofu or as a tomato sauce base for pasta.
 No need to tie up the wrists! lol